senor88/FRED_API/README.md

-# FRED_API
+# Project Overview
-Extracting and Forecasting , The Economic Data from FRED, using prophet model.!!!
+This project utilizes the FRED API to fetch and analyze economic datasets, including stock market indices, unemployment rates, and inflation trends.
+The data is then visualized and forecasted using Facebook Prophet for time series prediction.